jar2333/MatchMaker/README.md

 # MatchMaker Game Server

-A generic websocket server for hosting round-robin tournaments for two-player, turn-based games.
+A generic websocket server for hosting matches of two-player, turn-based games.
+Has support for round-robin tournament hosting.https://github.com/jar2333/MatchMaker

 Extensible using a provided game interface.
 To be provided is an example implementation of Rock Paper Scissors.